PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_nar.md

 [Visit tutorial](tutorial_nar){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}

-## Ensuring the same steady-state concentration
+## Ensuring a mathematically controlled comparison

 If you followed the tutorial, you were likely confused and disappointed in our negative autoregulating transcription factor *Y*.
 It may not be surprising that by allowing *Y* to turn itself off, we wound up with a simulation in which the final concentration of *Y* is less than in the case of only simple regulation of *Y* by *X*.
 It seems like we are back at square one; why in the world, then, would negative autoregulation be so common?